venkatesh18/ml_inference/gpu/distilbert/README.md

 ## Torchscript the model

 ```
-To torchscript the RESNET50 model, run 'create_torchscript_model.py' with the command
+To torchscript the DISTILBERT model, run 'create_torchscript_model.py' with the command
 'python create_torchscript_model.py'

 The torchscript model is stored in the same folder that contains this file.